Landry Honey Co

 The Land

-Tucked along the banks of the Luckiamute River, our honey farm rests within a quiet parcel of woodland we have kept wild for more than thirty years.
-Bordering Oregon’s Luckiamute State Natural Area, this rare and protected landscape at the confluence of the Willamette, Santiam, and Luckiamute Rivers shapes the character of every harvest.
+Our honey farm rests along the banks of the Luckiamute River within a woodland parcel we have kept wild for more than thirty years.
+Nestled among nearly a thousand acres of preserved natural lands, this rare and protected landscape at the confluence of the Willamette, Santiam, and Luckiamute Rivers shapes the character of every harvest.

 The Honeybees

-Our bees forage freely through an uncultivated landscape rich in native wildflowers charachteristic of the Willamette Valley.
-Moving between forest edge, river corridor, and open bloom, they gather nectar that reflects the season and the land.
-Each jar captures the essence of this living ecosystem—a taste of the valley in bloom.
+Our bees forage freely through an uncultivated landscape rich in wildflowers charachteristic of the Willamette Valley.
+Moving between forest edge, river corridor, and open bloom, they gather nectar that reflects the season and the land—a taste of the valley in bloom.

 The Hivekeepers